HossamElsrah/Used-Car-Report/README.md

 2. Open the file in Power BI Desktop.
 3. Interact with filters and visualizations to explore different aspects of the used car market.

----

-Replace `./path/to/Report.png` with the actual path to the screenshot in your repository.
-Let me know if you need more details in any specific section!